Venus (2006 film): Reception

 Venus received positive reviews from critics, and has a score of 88% on Rotten Tomatoes, based on 154 reviews, with an average rating of 7.3/10.
 The critical consensus states: "Audiences may attend to witness Peter O'Toole's Oscar-worthy performance, but they'll also be treated to a humane, tender exploration of maturing with both dignity and irreverence."
 The film also has a score of 82 out of 100 on Metacritic, based on 32 critics.
-It was nominated for five British Independent Film Awards, and earned Oscar, BAFTA, Screen Actors Guild, Broadcast Film Critics Association, and Golden Globe nominations for O'Toole as Best Actor.
+It was nominated for five British Independent Film Awards, and earned Academy Award, Actor Award, BAFTA Award, and Golden Globe Award nominations for Best Actor for O'Toole.
 Leslie Phillips also received a BAFTA nomination for Best Supporting Actor.

 O'Toole's Oscar nomination marked his eighth, and final, Best Actor nomination over a span of forty-five years.
 On 25 February 2007, at the 79th Academy Awards, he was beaten by Forest Whitaker (The Last King of Scotland), making O'Toole's eight nominations without victory a record.
 This would be his last nomination before his death in 2013.